 Under IFRS 9, all financial liabilities are classified and subsequently measured at amortized cost except in certain cases.
 The Trust has no financial liabilities that meet the definitions of these specific cases.
-Financial liabilities consist of payables, unit subscriptions held in trust, security deposits, due to related parties, due to RHH Rental Properties Ltd. and mortgages payable.
+Financial liabilities consist of payables, customer deposits, unit subscriptions held in trust, security deposits, due to related parties, promissory note receivable and construction loan.